Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Conclusion

-However, it must be noted that constructing a quantum kernel from a BP-free VQA or QNN, which does not suffer from exponential concentration, does not guarantee that the resulting quantum kernel is practically useful or has an advantage over classical kernels.
-We base this statement on recent evidence indicating that the (provable) absence of BPs likely implies efficient classical simulability of the resulting quantum algorithm \cite{cerezo_DoesProvableAbsence_2023,leone_PracticalUsefulnessHardware_2022,basheer_AlternatingLayeredVariational_2022}.
+It must be noted that constructing a quantum kernel from a BP-free QNN, which then does not suffer from exponential concentration, does not guarantee that the resulting quantum kernel is practically useful or has an advantage over classical kernels.
+We base this statement on recent evidence indicating that BP-free QNN constructions likely imply efficient classical simulability of the resulting quantum algorithm \cite{cerezo_DoesProvableAbsence_2023,leone_PracticalUsefulnessHardware_2022,basheer_AlternatingLayeredVariational_2022,Anschuetz2023efficientclassical,chang2026practicalframeworksimulatingpermutationequivariant}.
 This is commonly referred to as \emph{de-quantization} of the quantum computing approach and makes the use of a quantum computer unnecessary.
 This previous work and the connection between BP and EC proven here suggest that quantum kernels that do not exhibit EC are likely efficiently simulable with classical hardware.
-Until a general BP-free construction with a provable quantum advantage is found, the present work should be interpreted to suggest that quantum fidelity kernels do not offer a quantum advantage, unless they encode inductive bias.
+Until a general BP-free QNN with a provable quantum advantage is found, the present work should be interpreted to suggest that quantum fidelity kernels do not offer a quantum advantage, unless they encode inductive bias.
 This is consistent with the conclusion in Ref. \cite{kubler2021inductive} based on the analysis of the eigenspectra of quantum kernels.
-This suggests that the search for a quantum advantage of quantum kernel-based machine learning should focus on general strategies of encoding inductive bias.
+This suggests that search for a quantum advantage of quantum kernel-based machine learning should focus on general strategies of encoding inductive bias.